cortexlabs/cortex/docs/clusters/networking/custom-domain.md

 # Custom domain

-You can set up DNS to point to a custom domain you own to route traffic to your Cortex APIs.
-For example, you can make your API accessible via `api.example.com/text-generator`.
-This guide will demonstrate how to create a dedicated subdomain in AWS Route 53 and, if desired, configure your API load balancer to use an SSL certificate provisioned by AWS Certificate Manager.
+You can set up DNS to use a custom domain for your Cortex APIs.
+For example, you can make your API accessible via `api.example.com/hello-world`.

+This guide will demonstrate how to create a dedicated subdomain in AWS Route 53.
+After completing this guide, if you want to enable HTTPS with your custom subdomain, see [these instructions](https.md).

 ## Configure DNS

 Decide on a subdomain that you want to dedicate to Cortex APIs.
 For example if your domain is `example.com`, a valid subdomain can be `api.example.com`.
-This guide will use `cortexlabs.dev` as the example domain and `api.cortexlabs.dev` as the subdomain.
+This guide will use `cortexlabs.dev` as the domain and `api.cortexlabs.dev` as the subdomain.

 We will set up a hosted zone on Route 53 to manage the DNS records for the subdomain.
 Go to the [Route 53 console](https://console.aws.amazon.com/route53/home) and click "Hosted Zones".